Hobart railway station: History

 During 1950-1953, significant discussions and decisions were made regarding the Hobart railway station.
 The Hobart City Council determined that moving the station closer to the Domain was impracticable.
-Instead, a modified plan was approved, including the widening of Park St. and considering an under-pass or over-pass for Macquarie St. A new two-storey building was planned on the Domain side to house staff facilities, with an eventual demolition of buildings on the Park Street side.
+Instead, a modified plan was approved, including the widening of Park Street and considering an under-pass or over-pass for Macquarie Street.
+A new two-storey building was planned on the Domain side to house staff facilities, with an eventual demolition of buildings on the Park Street side.
 Additionally, discussions on creating a viaduct over the railway near the station to improve traffic flow were held.
 The new station plans aimed to meet modern standards and support the increasing suburban and passenger traffic.
 The new platforms at the Hobart railway station opened on Wednesday, 22 October 1952.
 This marked the first use of three out of the five new platforms constructed as part of the station's redevelopment.

 By the 1970s, declining passenger patronage and financial difficulties prompted the closure of many passenger services, including the last train from Wynyard to Hobart in July 1978.

-On June 22, 2014, TasRail ended rail freight operations at the Hobart rail yard after 140 years of service as part of a strategy to consolidate and enhance intermodal container freight services.
+On 22 June 2014, TasRail ended rail freight operations at the Hobart rail yard after 140 years of service as part of a strategy to consolidate and enhance intermodal container freight services.
 All freight operations were redirected to the new $79 million Brighton Transport Hub, located in the northern suburb of Brighton.

 In 2024, the Tasmanian Heritage Council added a 115 m rail shed constructed in 1915 at the former rail yard, known as the "Goods Shed," to the state's heritage register, recognising its significant role in Tasmanian rail history.